spinnaker/spinnaker.io/content/en/docs/reference/artifacts/types/bitbucket-file/_index.md

 ---
 title: "Bitbucket File"
 linkTitle: "Bitbucket File"
-weight:
-description:
+description: Bitbucket file artifacts are references to files stored in Bitbucket.
 ---

-Bitbucket file artifacts are references to files stored in [Bitbucket](https://bitbucket.org).
-They are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.
+Bitbucket files are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.

 ## Fields